Two Egyptian army officers killed in shootout with militants

 Security sources said the militants targeted on Wednesday were linked to a March 15 attack by gunmen who killed six army officers near Cairo.

-The Islamist insurgency has spread from the Sinai to other parts of the Arab world's biggest nation, including Cairo.
-Analysts believe attacks on security forces will increase in the coming months when a presidential election is due to take place and is widely expected to be won by army chief Field Marshal Abdel Fattah al-Sisi.
+The Islamist insurgency has spread from the Sinai to other parts of the Arab world's biggest nation, including Cairo, and analysts believe attacks on security forces will increase in the coming months when a presidential election is due to take place and is widely expected to be won by army chief Field Marshal Abdel Fattah al-Sisi.

-Security forces have killed hundreds of members of the Muslim Brotherhood and arrested thousands since Mursi, Egypt's first freely elected leader, was ousted by the army after mass protests against his rule.
+Security forces have killed hundreds of members of Mursi's Muslim Brotherhood and arrested thousands since he was ousted by Sisi.

-Authorities have declared the Muslim Brotherhood a terrorist group.
-The Brotherhood says it is committed to peaceful activism.

-On Wednesday, about 300 women, supporters of Mursi, most of them covered from head to toe in black, protested outside Al Azhar university, a venerable centre of Islamic learning.
-They chanted "down with military rule."

 Egypt's army, the largest in the Arab world, has launched several offensives against militants in the Sinai, but Islamist fighters who have mastered the terrain remain highly effective, residents say.